huggingface/blog/object-detection-leaderboard.md

 <img class="mx-auto" style="float: left;" padding="5px" width="*" src="/blog/assets/object-detection-leaderboard/pxr_te_iou075.png"> <center> Figure 4: Precision x Recall curve for a target object “dog” considering TP detections using IoU_thresh = 0.75. </center>

 The precision-recall curve illustrates the balance between precision and recall based on different confidence levels of a detector's bounding boxes.
 Each point of the plot is computed using a different confidence value.

 Let’s borrow the practical example presented in the paper [A Survey on performance metrics for object-detection algorithms](https://ieeexplore.ieee.org/document/9145130) to illustrate how to compute the Average Precision plot.
 Consider a dataset made of 7 images with 15 ground-truth objects of the same class, as shown in Figure 5.
 For simplification purposes let’s consider that all boxes belong to the same class “dog”.

 <img class="mx-auto" style="float: left;" padding="5px" width="*" src="/blog/assets/object-detection-leaderboard/dataset_example.png"> <center> Figure 5: : Example of 24 detections (red boxes) performed by an object detector trained to detect 15 ground-truth objects (green boxes) belonging to the same class. </center>

 Our hypothetical object detector retrieved 24 objects in our dataset, illustrated by the red boxes.
-To evaluate how well the detector performed for this specific class in our benchmarking dataset, we need to compute the precision and recall using equations XX TODO and XX TODO for all confidence levels.
+To evaluate how well the detector performed for this specific class in our benchmarking dataset, we need to compute the precision and recall using the Precision and Recall equations for all confidence levels.
 For that, we need to establish some rules:
 * **Rule 1**: For a matter of simplicity let’s consider our detections a True Positive (TP) if the IoU >= 30%, otherwise, it is a False Positive (FP).
 * **Rule 2**: For cases where a detection overlaps more than one ground-truth (as in Images 2 to 7), the predicted box with the highest IoU is considered TP, and the other is FP.